 December 11, 2017

-Another semester is quickly coming to a close, while the next semester is fast approaching.
-As a busy student, this can be a stressful or nerve-wracking time.
+Another semester is quickly coming to a close while the next semester is fast approaching.
+As a busy student, this can be a stressful time.
 Transitioning between semesters doesn’t have to be difficult if you remember a few key tips.

 1. Review Your Schedule

-Did you know classes for next semester are posted online?
-Simply sign in at pathway.lds.org and view your courses under the “My Path” section.
+Did you know courses for next semester are posted online?
+Simply sign in at byupathway.org/sign-in and view your upcoming courses.

 For students in PathwayConnect, gathering times and locations typically don’t change between semesters.
-However, contact your PathwayConnect missionaries to double check.
+However, you can contact your service missionaries to double check.

 2. Get Organized

-- Discard the things you no longer need and organize anything you can refer to in a future semester
+- Discard the things you no longer need, and organize anything you’d like to keep for future semesters.

-- Prepare a calendar or daily planner as a place to jot down notes, mark important dates, and keep track of assignments
+- Prepare a calendar or daily planner to jot down notes, mark important dates, and keep track of assignments.

-- Restock any simple school supplies you may need
+- Restock any school supplies you may need.

 For more tips on how to stay organized during your semester, learn how to boost your productivity.

-Set aside some time to reflect on the past semester.
+Set aside some time to reflect on the semester.
 Consider the following questions: